Top Five Professional Indemnity Claims for Accountants in 2019

 3. As regards cyber attacks/data breaches, prevention is better than cure.
 Ensure that data management and training of all staff who have access to data is as good as it can be.
 That said, there is very much an air of inevitability in this arena – if even the large multi-national companies are being compromised what hope is there for businesses with much smaller IT and training budgets?
 Perhaps the key is to ensure that you have adequate protection in the event of a breach.
 Transferring the risk with the purchase of a cyber insurance policy designed to respond to these specific risks can be very cost-effective and provide that piece of mind should the worst happen.

 If you would like to find out more about our Professional Indemnity Insurance, click here.
-To discuss any of the above or your Professional Indemnity Insurance requirements in more detail, please contact Bluefin Professions on 0345 894 4684.
+To discuss any of the above or your Professional Indemnity Insurance requirements in more detail, please contact Marsh Commercial on 0345 894 4684.